'Judge Judy' is coming to an end after 25 seasons

-Courtroom reality show "Judge Judy" is coming to an end after 25 years, host Judy Sheindlin has announced.
+(CNN) -- Courtroom reality show "Judge Judy" is coming to an end after 25 years, CNN has confirmed.

 "I've had a 25-year-long marriage with CBS, and it's been successful.
 Next year will be our 25th season, silver anniversary," the iconic star said in a teaser clip from the upcoming episode which airs Monday.